 To the untrained eye, most of us thought Al suffered from a Napoleonic complex.

-FIVE FOOT SIX, NAPOLEON BONAPARTE (1769-1821) WAS THE EMPORER OF FRANCE.
+FIVE FOOT SIX, NAPOLEON BONAPARTE (1769-1821) WAS THE EMPEROR OF FRANCE.
 THE INFORMAL PSYCHOLOGY TERM, "NAPOLEONIC COMPLEX," SUGGESTS THAT SOME SHORT MEN OVER-COMPENSATE FOR BEING VERTICALLY CHALLENGED WITH AGGRESSIVE OR DOMINEERING SOCIAL BEHAVIOR.

-Nevertheless, Al's most enduring nickname was, Skitzo Al.
+Nevertheless, due to the peaks and valleys of his personality, Al's most enduring nickname was, "Skitzo" Al.

 Just before one of our 10:00AM, forty-minute breaks, Al was telling BB, JLUPY and me about the discotheques in his neighborhood.
 He wanted us come up.
 I thought it would be fun.
 After all, I already had the official disco uniform in my closet; an off-white, polyester three-piece suit, a selection of qiana shirts by Huckapoo and platform shoes.

-DESPITE A BLEAK SCRIPT AND BEING TERRIBLY DATED TODAY, THE 1977 TWO AND A HALF STAR MOVIE, "SATURDAY NIGHT FEVER," LEFT AN IMPACT ON SOCIETY AND POP-CULTURE, IN ITS DAY.
+DESPITE A BLEAK SCRIPT AND BEING TERRIBLY DATED, THE 1977 TWO AND A HALF STAR MOVIE, "SATURDAY NIGHT FEVER," LEFT AN IMPACT ON SOCIETY AND POP-CULTURE, IN ITS DAY.

 While I was seriously considering taking the trip BB cracked, “I don’t want to go.
 Even the police are afraid to leave the station house up there.”
 Al said, “I’m not sending you to the South Bronx, I live in Riverdale.”
 But when JLUPY said, “I live in Connecticut, would I be able to crash at your place,” Al didn’t even acknowledge the question.